So you’ve landed the interview for your dream job, now what? The below tips will help you nail the standard behavioral interview and get the job!

 And remember that you do not have to blurt out an answer right away.
 Take a few moments to compose yourself if you need it.

-Additionally, be smart in how you answer the infamous “What is your greatest weakness?
+Be smart in how you answer the infamous “What is your greatest weakness?

 You don’t want to pick something completely fake such as the typical “I am such a perfectionist” response but you also don’t want to pick something that might become a strike against you such as “I need to be more organized.”

-I think it’s best when candidates pick something that was a real weakness at one point in their career but they have since worked on and resolved.
+It’s best when candidates pick something that was a real weakness at one point in their career but they have since worked on and resolved.

 An answer like that sounds truthful and is sufficient.

-I think that is typical but not something you should reveal in an interview.
+That is typical but not something you should reveal in an interview.

 For example, if you are asked “what other positions are you applying for?” and you list consulting, healthcare, and publishing jobs, it may make the hiring manager question if you really want the position.